Green Class

 Teaching Approaches

-Green Class uses range of strategies and teaching approaches are used to support children with communication development including:
+Green Class uses a range of strategies and teaching approaches to support children with communication development including:

 Physical and Sensory Needs